bgd-labs/aave-proposals-v3/src/20241213_AaveV3Ethereum_TokenLogicFinancialServiceProvider/TokenLogicFinancialServiceProvider.md

 ### Aave Protocol

-The evolution of the Aave protocol, including updates to Aave v4, the deployment of Umbrella, and the launch of new Aave markets, will bring transformative changes to the protocol’s operations.
+The evolution of the Aave protocol, including updates to Aave V4, the deployment of Umbrella, and the launch of new Aave markets, will bring transformative changes to the protocol’s operations.
 Our proposal focuses on providing the financial planning and management essential for navigating these developments and ensuring smooth integration within the broader ecosystem.

 In addition, we will support the adaptation of Aave’s tokenomics to meet the requirements of Umbrella and the introduction of new staking pools.
 Through proactive collaboration, strategic guidance, and consultation, we are committed to ensuring these updates are implemented seamlessly and positioned for long-term success.

 ## Terms

 - 12-month engagement, December 15th 2024 to December 15th 2025;
-- $1M, streamed linearly throughout the engagement; and,
+- $1M, streamed linearly throughout the engagement;
-- $1,000,000 in aEthLidoGHO
+- $1,000,000 is to be withdrawn in aEthLidoGHO (Aave V3 Lido GHO)

 ## Specification

 To support funding the streams, the following is to be performed:

-- 0.75M GHO deposited Prime instance;
+- 0.75M GHO from the Collector deposited into the Lido Prime instance;
-- 0.75M aEthUSDC swapped to GHO; and,
+- 0.75M aEthUSDC withdrawn from Aave V3 Mainnet and swapped for GHO; and,
-- GHO from swap sent to Treasury.
+- GHO from above swap is to be sent to Collector (Treasury).

 Create the following stream allowing TokenLogic to withdraw aEthLidoGHO from the Prime instance.